justinkelly/justinkelly.github.io/_posts/2020-01-07-benchmarking-the-automatic-transcription-of-historical-handwritten-documents-with-computer-vision-apis.md

 ---
 ## Summary

-For most historical hand written cursive script documents Microsoft Azure is the most accurate - except for very hard to read documents where Google Cloud leads
+For automatic transcription of most historical hand written cursive script documents Microsoft Azure is the most accurate - except for very hard to read documents where Google Cloud leads

 Scaled scores: